openstack/charm-guide/doc/source/admin/ops-remove-mysql8-node.rst

 .. code-block:: none

-   juju run --wait mysql-innodb-cluster/2 remove-instance address=<instance-ip-address>
+   juju run mysql-innodb-cluster/2 remove-instance address=<instance-ip-address>

 Use the force argument if the host is down (or no longer exists):

 .. code-block:: none

-   juju run --wait mysql-innodb-cluster/2 remove-instance address=<instance-ip-address> force=True
+   juju run mysql-innodb-cluster/2 remove-instance address=<instance-ip-address> force=True

 .. warning::